 On-premises data sources

-Secure access to data residing on-premises in your organization can be achieved by installing and configuring an On-premises data gateway.
+Secure access to data residing on-premises in your organization is achieved by installing and configuring an On-premises data gateway.
 Gateways provide access to data for both Direct Query and in-memory modes.
 When an Azure Analysis Services model connects to an on-premises data source, a query is created along with the encrypted credentials for the on-premises data source.
 The gateway cloud service analyzes the query and pushes the request to an Azure Service Bus.
 The on-premises gateway polls the Azure Service Bus for pending requests.
 The gateway then gets the query, decrypts the credentials, and connects to the data source for execution.
 The results are then sent from the data source, back to the gateway and then on to the Azure Analysis Services database.

 Azure Analysis Services is simple to set up and to manage.
-You can find all the info you need to create and manage a server here.
+You can find all the info you need to create and manage your server services here.
 When creating a data model to deploy to your server, it's much the same as it is for creating a data model you deploy to an on-premises server.
 There's an extensive library of conceptual, procedural, tutorials, and reference articles at Analysis Services.

-Checkout helpful videos at Azure Analysis Services on Channel 9.
+Check out helpful videos at Azure Analysis Services on Channel 9.

 Analysis Services has a vibrant community of users.
 Join the conversation on Azure Analysis Services forum.

 Have suggestions or feature requests?
 Be sure to leave your comments on Azure Analysis Services Feedback.

 Have suggestions about the documentation?
 You can add comments using Livefyre at the bottom of each article.

 Now that you know more about Azure Analysis Services, it's time to get started.
 Learn how to create a server in Azure.
 When your server is ready, step through the Adventure Works tutorial to learn how to create a fully functional tabular model and deploy it to your server.